Bad Dog Cycles

 Build

-DEC.2008 We've started sourcing parts!
+We've started sourcing parts!
 Rings supplied and modified by Total Seal, wrist pins from Venolia.
-Our piston order with Ross Racing Pistons has been finalized and should be ready by mid-January.
+Our piston order with Ross Racing Pistons has been finalized and should be ready soon.

-For a production version of the piston we would see about having a new forging blank made.
-This would allow for an improved, lighter piston, a narrower, lighter conrod small end, and a shorter,lighter wrist pin, allowing a higher rpm limit,possibly close to 7000.
-The current piston design will be fine Ross Piston (bottom) for the purpose of testing the prototype motors.
+For a production version of the piston a new forging blank could be made.
+This would allow for an improved, lighter piston, a narrower, lighter conrod small end, and a shorter, lighter wrist pin, allowing a higher rpm limit, possibly close to 7000.
+The current piston design will be fine for the purpose of testing the prototype motors.

-Now we can adjust the 3D CAD model of the crank so that the rods have the correct side clearance.
+Now the 3D CAD model of the crank can be adjusted so that the rods have the correct side clearance.

 conrod2